airalab/robonomics-grant-program/proposals/LogisticsBDT.md

 Still, the problem of counterfeiting continues because customers have no means to independently verify the authenticity of products transparently and efficiently.

 2. Why do you want Robonomics Network to be used for solving those problems?
-To show how ROBONOMICS blockchain and IOT related technologies can be applied in a given supply chain to address the problem of fake products and verification of authentic products.
+To show how Robonomics Network and IOT related technologies can be applied in a given supply chain to address the problem of fake products and verification of authentic products.
 With the opportunities which blockchain technologies, IoT and RFID sensors provide, digital twin a high-value physical product can be coded in a data format and stored on the blockchain.
 Thus, the authenticity and ownership of such products can be tracked on the blockchain.
 The Robonomics platform provides the possibility for developing systems that involve the interaction of IoT sensors and devices with the information stored on the blockchain.